 - E.A.3, the British terminology for the tire.
 This has not been in use for many decades, however, older tires may have this nomenclature.

 Anyone who’s spent some time around these old three speeds will come to realize that there’s not much selection in the 26″ x 1 3/8″/650A/ISO 590 tire size anymore.
 There’s a few good standards and a whole lotta meh.
 I started researching this uncommon tire size back in 2010, when I got my first British three speed, a Raleigh Wayfarer.
 I’d hoped that ten years later selection would have improved, but it’s unfortunately the opposite–the pickings got slimmer.

 What I’ve found currently available in 26″ x 1 3/8″ is below.
 Please note that this list is subjective and based around my experiences, your mileage may vary.
 Also, I tried my best to link directly to the tire maker’s website, but that isn’t always possible.
 So I don’t particularly endorse any of the commerce sites.
 Due to where I live, this list is U.S. biased.
+I tried to include links directly to manufacturer’s sites, but in some cases I had to link to a store website.
 I expect many of these links to be dead in a year or three, so if it ain’t working, remember that Google (or the search engine of your choice) can be your friend.
 Please let me know in the comments if a) a link is dead b) a tire is no longer available and c) if you know of any other tires.
 If so, please be as specific as possible, and let us know what country you live in, as it may not be available everywhere.